arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-3-Operational-Data-Store/ReadMe.md

 ## Data Normalization

 [Database Normalization](https://en.wikipedia.org/wiki/Database_normalization)
-Database normalization is the process of structuring a database, usually a relational database, in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
+Database normalization is the process of structuring a database, usually a relational database, in accordance with a series of so-called **normal forms** in order to **reduce data redundancy** and **improve data integrity**.

 Normalization divides larger tables into smaller tables and links them using relationships.